panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 The handle these operations, it makes sense to use a reducer hook and keep the component out of the complex state management logic.

-Here's a possible implementation of the reducer that add and deletes products:
+Here's a possible implementation of the reducer that adds and deletes products:

 ```javascript
 function uniqueReducer(state, action) {